Ozone Dosage vs Dissolved Ozone

 The quantity of ozone applied to the water will always exceed the amount of ozone actually absorbed into solution.

-Often times, due to system ineffiencies, a portion of the ozone off-gases without being absorbed into the water.
-This wasted ozone must then be vented outside or destroyed with an
+Often times, due to system inefficiencies, a portion of the ozone off-gases without being absorbed into the water.
+This wasted ozone must then be vented outside or destroyed with an ozone destruct unit.

-You might see an ozone system parameter which state 2.0 PPM ozone dosage.
+You might see an ozone system parameter which states 2.0 ppm ozone dosage.
 Do not confuse this with dissolved ozone.
-2.0 PPM ozone dosage will often translate into 1.00 PPM, or less dissolved ozone due to losses.
+2.0 ppm ozone dosage will often translate into 1.0 ppm, or less, dissolved ozone due to losses.

 The amount of ozone that you place into the water will not remain that same value.
 The dissolved ozone will be reduced by the water conditions, such as the temperature, organic pathogens, etc. To obtain the desired dissolved ozone level, you must add ozone until you overcome the contaminants and the other ozone diminishing conditions.

 The left picture represents dissolved ozone which is the amount of ozone measured in the water.
 The right picture represents ozone dosage which is the amount of ozone applied to the water.